VASIREDDYSRINIKETH/Linux-For-DevOps/1.Linux-Basics/a.Linux-Introduction.md

 | `<<`     | Here Document: Redirects multiple lines of input to a command. | Here document example with `cat`: <br> `cat << EOF` <br> `line1` <br> `line2` <br> `EOF` |
 | `>>>`    | Redirects the standard error (stderr) of a command to a file, overwriting the file if it exists. | Redirect `stderr` of `ls` to a file: <br> `ls 2> error.log` |

+## 36. What is SWAP memory?

+Memory is divided into two main types:

+RAM (Random Access Memory): This is primary memory where data and processes are stored temporarily while the system is running.
+RAM is fast but volatile, meaning its contents are lost when the computer is turned off.

+ROM (Read-Only Memory): This is secondary memory used for long-term storage of files, such as audio files and images.
+ROM retains its contents even when the computer is powered off.

+Swap memory acts as a substitute for RAM when the system's physical memory (RAM) is fully utilized.
+It allows the operating system to use secondary storage (like the hard drive) to temporarily hold data that would normally reside in RAM.
+This helps prevent system slowdowns or crashes when the demand for memory exceeds the available physical RAM.